godhelpjun/mk-sql-data/What-is-mk-sql-data-for?.md

 According to the rules in the configuration script the program creates one or more SQL files, which then can be imported into the target database.
 Normally it does not need a connection to the database server in order to create the test data.
 Only if you are using the commands [[FETCH ..
 USING]] or [[INCREMENT ..
 DEPENDING ON ..
 IN TABLE]], a database connection is necessary.
 The FETCH command selects relational data out of the database.
 See [[mk-sql-data-01.cmd]] as sample configuration.

-mk-sql-data runs out of the box.
-You can use the sample script [[mk-sql-data-00.cmd]] as starting point in order to run a test with the command

-    mk-sql-data.php --cfg mk-sql-data-00.cmd

-Import the generated SQL file into the database with

-    mysql -u user -ppassword database < output/random-data.sql

 The program mk-sql-data is published under the terms of the MIT license.